Projection and rescaling algorithm for finding maximum support solutions to polyhedral conic systems: Partial support and maximum support solutions.

 As we detail in Section~\ref{sec.bp}, the smooth perceptron scheme for the basic procedure is guaranteed to terminate in $\Oh(n^{1.5})$ iterations.
 The most costly operation in each iteration of the smooth perceptron is a matrix-vector multiplication involving the projection matrix $P_{DL\vert J}$, that is, $\Oh(n^2)$ arithmetic operations.
 Thus the number of arithmetic operations required by each call to the basic procedure is bounded above by

 The number of arithmetic operations required by the rescaling and trimming step (even if we computed the projection matrix from scratch) is dominated by $\Oh(n^{3.5})$.
-Therefore for the crude estimate $\sigma_0 = 1$, the total number of arithmetic operations required by Algorithm~\ref{algo.max.support} is bounded above by
+Therefore the total number of arithmetic operations required by Algorithm~\ref{algo.max.support} is bounded above by

-\section{Full support solutions redux}
+\section{Full support solutions redux.}

 We next revisit the projection and rescaling algorithm in~\cite{PenaS16} for the full support problem.
 We also compare its condition-based performance to that of the methods in~\cite{BellFV09,DaduVZ17,DunaV06,PenaS13}.
 Algorithm~\ref{algo.full.support} describes the projection and rescaling algorithm in~\cite{PenaS16}.
 Observe that Algorithm~\ref{algo.full.support} is the same as Algorithm~\ref{algo.support} without trimming.
-Indeed, when $L\cap \R^n_{++} \ne \emptyset$ or equivalently $J(L) = \{1,\ldots, n\}$, Algorithm~\ref{algo.full.support} does exactly the same as Algorithm~\ref{algo.support} provided $\sigma <\sigma(L)$.
+Indeed, when $L\cap \R^n_{++} \ne \emptyset$ or equivalently $J(L) = \{1,\ldots, n\}$, Algorithm~\ref{algo.full.support} does exactly the same as Algorithm~\ref{algo.support} provided $\sigma \le \sigma(L)$.

 { }